retaildevcrews/k6labs/labs/in-dev-container/README.md

 Navigate to the second terminal to run k6 and switch to `labs/in-dev-container` directory.

 For example, we are going to run a 5-second, 2-VU load test.
-In order to do that we are going to approach it in two different ways
+To do that we are going to approach it in two different ways:

 - Run the load test script by setting VU and duration values in the file under Options.
-- Run the load test script by supplying VU and duration values as arguments, this will ovewrite the values under Option if any.
+- Run the load test script by supplying VU and duration values as arguments, this will overwrite the values under Option if any.

 More information about running k6 can be found [here](https://k6.io/docs/get-started/running-k6/)